Cocaine a well-known drug of abuse

 - Individuals with significant cocaine abuse issues (stimulant use disorders) often have significantly lower body fat content than individuals without cocaine abuse issues.

 - Findings indicate that regular use of cocaine interferes with the normal metabolic processes in individuals and reduces body fat content.
-A hormone known as leptin was significantly lower in individuals with cocaine abuse issues compared to those without such an issue.
+A hormone known as leptin was significantly lower in individuals with chronic cocaine abuse compared to those without such an issue.
 Interestingly, this lower plasma level of leptin in this group combined with their higher fat diet should have led to an increase in the weight of cocaine abusers, but instead, lower fat contents were observed, and these individuals also had less body mass.
 This finding indicates that chronic cocaine abuse somehow interferes with the individual’s metabolism, leading to weight loss.

 - A subsequent finding in individuals who are in recovery from chronic cocaine abuse is that they gain weight.
 Often, many individuals in recovery experience significant weight gain.
 This is further evidence to suggest that cocaine interferes with their metabolism.